roman-milk/roman-milk.github.io/witchs-curse-bitch-becomes-a-slut.md

+===

- ****** Witch's Curse: Bitch Becomes a Slut ****** bysilkstockingslover© "Honey, you look like you have seen a ghost," he said, staring at me with concern even after my, in his mind, irrational behaviour.
+"Honey, you look like you have seen a ghost," he said, staring at me with concern even after my, in his mind, irrational behaviour.

  "You are," I said, tears streaming down my face, the reality of just how powerful the curse was now hitting home.
 Silence lingered.